 ● Monitor the exhibition on a daily basis

 ● Assist with arranging delivery of artwork where necessary

 ● Keep artist updated with any sales or enquiries about artwork

 ● Online exhibition administration

 The online exhibition fee is $500 for a four-week period.

 Exhibition Format – Online platform

-The Exhibition will be offered online on an Online Exhibition page for a period of four weeks, after which the exhibition will be transferred to a dedicated Artist page and catalogue for a further period of three months.
+The exhibition is for four weeks, after which the exhibition will be transferred to a dedicated Artist page for a further three months.

 Online Exhibition Page

 Post Exhibition – Artist page with art catalogue